BettyHoPro/tiny-app/README.md

 # TinyApp Project

 TinyApp is a full stack web application built with Node and Express that allows users to shorten long URLs (à la bit.ly).
-Build bt Betty Ho for learning purpose during Ligthouse Labs Bootcamp.
+Build by Betty Ho for learning purpose during Lighthouse Labs BootCamp.

 ## Final Product